juno-fx/Orion-Deployment/README.md

 #### Hubble

 - Admin and Kuiper users will have the ability to connect workstations
-- LDAP support with self-signed CA's
+- LDAP support with self-signed CAs

 #### Kuiper
-- Helm install workaround for upstream Helm issue with larger UID's
+- Helm install workaround for upstream Helm issue with larger UIDs
 - Proper threading for our workstation data fetching
 - Scope down ingress allowing hubble to handle the auth